-4.11 Investment Properties have been estimated using the identifiable criteria under 'the Code' of being held for rental income or for capital appreciation.
-These Investment Properties have been assessed using these criteria, which is subject to interpretation.
+5.11 Investment Properties have been identified using criteria under 'the Code', and are those assets held solely for rental income or for capital appreciation, or both.
+The assessment of Investment Properties using these criteria is subject to interpretation.

 Property, Plant and Equipment